Legal

 4. Ticket Classification and Access Control

 Tickets are classified by type and platform so that only the appropriate staff group can access them.
-Support and technical requests are routed to Support staff, moderation reports are routed to Moderation, complaints are routed to Internal Affairs, and staff applications are routed to Human Resources.
+Support and technical requests are routed to Support staff, moderation reports are routed to Moderation, staff-conduct complaints are routed to Internal Affairs, and staff applications, onboarding, training, transfers, and lifecycle requests are routed to Human Resources.
+Human Resources is separate from Internal Affairs and is not the ordinary staff-misconduct investigation route.
 Internal Affairs and Admin roles may access broader case categories for oversight, and Admins may reopen or review closed ticket outcomes.

 Users can view their own visible tickets and chat messages.
 Staff access is enforced on the server, including for ticket attachments, so direct file links require authentication and ticket permission.